-A non-probationary employee whose pay is reduced, suspended without pay, demoted or terminated may appeal such disciplinary action directly to Step 4 of the grievance procedure within ten (10) working days from the effective date of the action.
-Any further written appeal beyond Step 4 shall follow the requirements and time frames outlined in Article 23.
-(Grievance/Arbitration Procedure)
+A non-probationary employee whose pay is reduced, suspended without pay, demoted or terminated may appeal such disciplinary action directly to Step 4 of the grievance procedure within ten (10) calendar days from the effective date of the action.
+Any further written appeal beyond Step 3 (Facility Director or Facility Manager) shall follow the requirements and time frames outlined in Article 24 (Grievance/Arbitration Procedure).